 Basic Income and the United Nations

-This page will be updated from time to time.
-Check back later to see more.
+This page will be updated at intervals.
+Check back to see more.

 The Universal Declaration of Human Rights (UDHR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR) require governments to maintain basic but adequate living standards for all their citizens.

-In recent years, the United Nations Secretary-General and other United Nations senior officials, and various United Nations organisations, have publically supported Basic Income.
+In recent years, the United Nations Secretary-General, other United Nations senior officials, and various United Nations organisations, have publicly supported Basic Income.

 Two international organisations, the World Bank and the International Monetary Fund, also support Basic Income.